imtiaza1/kind_heart_charity/README.md

 ---

 ## 🙌 Acknowledgements
-This project was created as part of a learning exercise and is a clone of an existing charity website.
-No content or design is original to the source.
+This project was created as part of a learning exercise and is a clone of an existing charity website I found online.
+I recreated it from scratch for educational purposes.
+The content and design are not original to the source.

 ---